 The GLP-1 receptor agonist class of medications has emerged as a noteworthy advancement in the management of T2D.
 Guidelines from major organizations such as the ADA and the American Association of Clinical Endocrinologists/American College of Endocrinology highlight GLP-1 receptor agonists as treatment options for many patients with T2D (3,12).
 Although diversity does exist within the GLP-1 receptor agonist class in terms of administration frequency (twice-daily, once-daily, or once-weekly administration) and pen device functionality, all currently available agents are injectables.
 If approved, oral semaglutide would provide a viable choice within the class for patients who are unable or unwilling to initiate injectable therapy.
 Given the glycemic and weight benefits that can be realized with the use of GLP-1 receptor agonist therapy, an orally administered product would be a welcome addition to the T2D treatment toolkit.

 Clearly, oral semaglutide has many hurdles ahead before it attains FDA approval.
 That said, evidence published to date is promising.
 Over the past several years, the GLP-1 receptor agonist class has become a bit crowded, with one product voluntarily discontinued by the manufacturer due to a lack of market uptake (13).
 If approved, this oral GLP-1 receptor agonist would be a truly unique agent within the class.
 Emerging phase 3 data suggest that treatment with this product results in significant A1C reduction and weight loss.
 Only time will tell if the commercial availability of this product will become a reality.

 No potential conflicts of interest relevant to this article were reported.

-Both authors contributed to and were involved in the research, writing, and editing of this article.
-J.J.N. is the guarantor of this work and, as such, had full access to all of the references cited and takes responsibility for the accuracy of the content.
+Both authors researched data and wrote the manuscript.
+J.J.N. is the guarantor of this work and, as such, had full access to all of the references cited and takes responsibility for the accuracy of content.